-By Norman Polmar (Editor’s note: This is the fifteenth in a series of blogs by Norman Polmar, author, analyst, and consultant specializing in the naval, aviation, and intelligence fields.
-Follow the full series here.)
-During my professional career I have consulted to three foreign navies—Australian, Chinese, and Israeli—as well as to several foreign commercial firms.
+By Norman Polmar (Editor’s note: This is the 27th a series of blogs by Norman Polmar—author, analyst, and consultant specializing in the naval, aviation, and intelligence fields.
+Follow the full series here.
+Mr. Polmar is now traveling abroad and the series will resume this summer.)
+On an afternoon in late 1975 I received a telephone

-By Norman Polmar (Editor’s note: This is the fourteenth in a series of blogs by Norman Polmar, author, analyst, and consultant specializing in the naval, aviation, and intelligence fields.
+By Norman Polmar (Editor’s note: This is the 26th a series of blogs by Norman Polmar—author, analyst, and consultant specializing in the naval, aviation, and intelligence fields.
 Follow the full series here.)
-About the time that he was named Secretary of the Navy in February 1981, John F. Lehman met with two of
+Being a “character” is a very positive description of a person.
+To me, a character is one who thinks for himself or herself,